 Our design concept involved defurbishing the interiors by transforming the space based on the exposure and enhancement of the building’s original features rather than a standard refurbishment, which tends to add features such as additional walls and suspended ceilings.

 We revealed the features of the building that had been covered up during its life as standard office configuration.
 Existing timber beams and Victorian brickwork were exposed and sand blasted to create dramatic interior spaces.
 Exposed services were installed with galvanised metal finishes to complete the industrial aesthetic and create visual features throughout the spaces.

 New flooring and kitchens were added to provide an overall unique office space in a central location for prospective tenants.

 Urban DNA Shipping Containers – Leeds

-Bowman Riley Architects was commissioned by Urban DNA to produce a concept scheme and designs for the conversion, refurbishment and re-design of former shipping containers into modern, open plan office spaces.
+Bowman Riley was commissioned by Urban DNA to produce a concept scheme and designs for the conversion, refurbishment and re-design of former shipping containers into modern, open plan office spaces.

 The concept entitled Urban Studio was to produce rentable office spaces that could be quickly and efficiently manufactured and fitted out off-site resulting in minimal on site construction time.
 The Urban Studios concept delivers a modern office space in a fraction of the time it would take to construct a traditional building.